WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.md

 ).catch(
  function(e) {
   //this handler is executed when an exception is thrown in the
-   // chain or reject is called
+  //chain or reject is called
   console.log("Error: "+e);
  }
 ).finally(